 The words that form our statues are very precise, and each one is there for a specific reason.

 He defined deadly force (force that causes death or serious bodily injury) and then listed the Revised Statutes Annotated (RSAs) in the New Hampshire criminal code that apply to self-defense.

 An understanding of these terms and how they are applied formed the foundation of the rest of his law material.

-Next, he introduced the well-established Jeopardy Triad.
+Next, he introduced his proprietary update of the Jeopardy Triad.

 The Jeopardy Triad balances opportunity, ability, and intent during a deadly encounter.

 Does the aggressor have the opportunity and ability to cause harm and have they expressed intent?

 A person with a firearm in the same room as you has both the opportunity and ability to deploy lethal force.
 But if they have expressed no intent, then you are not justified in engaging them with a lethal defense.

 We carry this situation out every day at firearm ranges across the country.
 We are armed, but we have no ill intent.